 This course is designed to provide reality-based principles and strategies for supervisors – including corporals, sergeants, lieutenants, and seasoned supervisors who want to make a difference by encouraging and inspiring officers to achieve personal and organizational goals.

 This program provides information on the history and policy relating to the LEOKA (Law Enforcement Officers Killed and Assaulted) Program.
 Also provided are in-depth analysis of two studies concluded in 1992 and 1997; “Killed in the Line of Duty” and "In the Line of Fire."
 The objectives of these studies were to identify elements in each situation which led to the ultimate felonious deaths and serious injuries of law enforcement officers.
 Demographic and behavioral descriptors for the victim officers and the offenders were developed and will be presented.
 The findings and resulting safety training concerns will also be presented.

-LE Officer Wellness, Safety & Resiliency
+Law Enforcement Officer Wellness, Safety and Resiliency

 This class will present a reality-based training model and provide the students with a first-hand look at Law Enforcement Stress, Trauma, PTSD and Suicide.

-LE Retirement - Crossing the Finish Line
+Law Enforcement Retirement: Crossing the Finish Line

 This course is designed for the student to develop an understanding of the North Carolina Retirement System for LE Officers regardless of their years of service.
 Officers will be able to understand information about pension benefits, NC 401K, special separation allowances and many other aspects of the retirement system after a career of full-time sworn service.

-Leadership & Coaching for Supervisors
+Leadership and Coaching for Supervisors